Article co-written by Marion Duchatelet and Jonathan Loriaux.

 Reading content isn't everything.
 The best way is to talk to us.

 The other millennial challenge is to be able to reduce the pressure of ad-hoc emails and replace them with more and more scenarios and automated campaigns.
-This makes it possible to move from a mass logic to a trigger marketing logic and to free up time for optimization rather than for execution.
+This makes it possible to switch from a mass logic to a trigger logic (trigger marketing) and free up time for optimization rather than execution.

 Commercial pressure